AlextheYounga/us-federal-code/usc/title-42-the-public-health-and-welfare/chapter-7-social-security/subchapter-xviii-health-insurance-for-aged-and-disabled/part-e-miscellaneous-provisions/sec-1395nn.md

 #### (1) Compensation arrangement; remuneration ####

-(A) The term “compensation arrangement” means any arrangement involving any remuneration between a physician (or an immediate family member of such physician) and an entity other than an arrangement involving only remuneration described in subparagraph (C).
+(A) The term "compensation arrangement" means any arrangement involving any remuneration between a physician (or an immediate family member of such physician) and an entity other than an arrangement involving only remuneration described in subparagraph (C).

-(B) The term “remuneration” includes any remuneration, directly or indirectly, overtly or covertly, in cash or in kind.
+(B) The term "remuneration" includes any remuneration, directly or indirectly, overtly or covertly, in cash or in kind.

 (C) Remuneration described in this subparagraph is any remuneration consisting of any of the following: